IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 Software entropy can take many different forms, from different coding styles to different architectures scattered throughout the application.
 All successful software gets changed, and so all successful software is subject to entropy.

+In teams, every developer has different styles, experience, level of technical expertise, knowledge of the technologies, and design capabilities.
+This makes it incredibly difficult to ensure consistency in the codebase.
+Governance processes, code reviews, and code analyzers (e.g. [StyleCop](https://github.com/StyleCop/StyleCop)) all attempt to prevent this source of entropy, each with their own cost overhead.

 ### 3. Architectural rigidity

 Code that _enables_ the functions of a system to be performed is surprisingly pervasive in any system.
 This is the code that handles service requests, sets transactional boundaries, manages persistance of the application's state, enforces security, etc. While a modern technology exists to handle any of these concerns, the code required to wire this up still makes up the vast majority of code in any system.
 By some definitions, this is the applications architecture - _the glue of the system_.

 As systems get larger, growing in features and functions, so this architectural code is "replicated" as patterns that are unique enough to prevent developers from consolidating them.
 When a pattern needs to be changed (e.g. to change or upgrade a technology, fix a vulnerability, implement a cross-cutting concern, etc.), each instance of that pattern must be changed.
 In a large system, this could mean months of rework.
 Thus developers find themselves constrained by architectural rigidity, and are often forced to compromise leading to entropy and technical debt.

+### 4. Hidden design

+Software design is lost in the implementation.

+### 5. Staff turnover